AndreKuratomi/pagar.me/README.md

 ## Documentation

-For full description of endpoints and its responses check the insomnia documentation on the link bellow:
+For full description of endpoints and its responses check the insomnia documentation on the link bellow (necessary free login account):

 https://pagar-5frujasuz-abkuras-projects.vercel.app/